mariahnorell/website/content/courses/hr_analytics/python/basicstats.md

 df.column_name.max()
 ```

-Or, to obtain the standard deviation of one column in the data set:
+Or, to obtain the counts of one column in the data set:

 ```
 import pandas as pd
 df = pd.read_csv('filename.csv')
-df_name.column_name.std()
+df_name.column_name.count()
 ```

 ## Tutorial